kamalrajp/tech-interview-handbook/non-technical/format.md

 - Technical phone interview:
   - 1 x Algorithm over HackerRank CodePair and Skype.
 - On-site (General):
-  - 2 x Algorithms on whiteboard.
+  - 2 x Algorithm on whiteboard.
   - 1 x Decomposition (system design) on whiteboard.
 - On-site (Front End):
   - 1 x Front end on your own laptop.
 This session lasts about 1.5 hours.
 Use any library/framework.